-A2 Level
+A2 LEVEL

-GCSE English Literature Grade B and GCSE English Language Grade B.
+GCSE English Literature Grade B and GCSE English Language Grade B. If a pupil has not studied GCSE English Literature they will need to have achieved an A at GCSE Language

 Mrs Richardson

 AQA

 English Language and Literature is viewed by all UK universities as a facilitating subject and is therefore viewed favourably by university admission tutors.
 It is a linear qualification with assessment of all material taking place at the end of the course, including a 20% coursework unit.
 This specification develops literary and linguistic analysis, enabling students to become critical, independent readers.
 It is also designed to promote creativity and to nurture personal responses to literary and non-literary texts.